 Foreign deal-jump activity may continue to rise but be somewhat more complicated, at least in the U.K., where changes to the rules governing takeovers may encourage, and in other ways discourage, deal-jumping activity.
-Stirred by widespread criticism in the U.K. as a result of U.S.-based Kraft Food Inc.'s initially hostile (but ultimately accepted) takeover of British confectionary company Cadbury plc in February of 2010, the U.K. sought to address concerns that hostile bidders too easily could gain tactical advantages over targets and that the outcome of hostile bids were often unduly influenced by arbitrageurs.
+Stirred by widespread criticism in the U.K. as a result of U.S. based Kraft Food Inc.'s initially hostile (but ultimately accepted) takeover of British confectionary company Cadbury ple in February of 2010, the U.K. sought to address concerns that hostile bidders too easily could gain tactical advantages over targets and that the outcome of hostile bids were often unduly influenced by arbitrageurs.
 The Panel on Takeovers and Mergers implemented a number of changes to the City Code on Takeovers and Mergers designed to rebalance the rules in the target's favor, which took effect in September 2011.
 Given the extensive changes, the Panel announced that they would undertake a review of the new rules after a year, which they did in November 2012.
 The review concluded that no changes were needed to the Takeover Code as modified in 2012.

-The changes to the Takeover Code in 2011 included a virtual ban on deal protections, such as "no-shops," matching rights, restrictions on changing recommendations and break-up fees, with limited exceptions.
+The changes to the Takeover Code in 2011 included a virtual ban on deal protections, such as "no shops," matching rights, restrictions on changing recommendations and break up fees, with limited exceptions.
 When a target is obligated to announce a possible offer (which, as previously, can be triggered, for example, by rumors in the market or an untoward movement in the target's share price) the announcement must publicly identify all potential bidders it is in talks with (unless unequivocally rejected), except in the context of a formal auction.
 Absent leaks, interlopers jumping in subsequent to an initial announcement do not have to be named.
-In a similarly substantive change, an announcement which publicly identifies a bidder triggers the
+In a similarly substantive change, an announcement which publicly identifies a bidder triggers the start of a 28 day period within which the named bidder must "put up or shut up," by announcing either a firm intention to bid or an intention to walk away (in the latter case, with consequent restrictions on making an offer for six months).